FooBarShebang/plant_uml/Documentation/design.md

 ### Tables.cuml

-This module provides marcoses to create the database graphical data model representatons based on the modified UML class diagrams, as in the figure below.
+This module provides macroses to create the database graphical data model representatons based on the modified UML class diagrams, as in the figure below.
 It implements representation of the database objects (tables, views, etc.) based upon decorated class representation, attributes decorators for emphasizing the primary and foreign keys, and the relational links between the objects.

 ![tables_joins.png](./Images/tables_joins.png)